CodeforTuscaloosa/Visual-Town-Budget/README.md

 This data structure could be changed should it be considered not ideal for future uses.

 ####Data structure sample
-The data sample below is partial section of `src/httpdocs/data/expenses.json`.
+The data sample below is a section of `_data/expenses.json`.
 ```
 {
     "key": "Expenses",